 Conclusion – staff augmentation vs software outsourcing: different models for different teams

 Depending on your current team’s size, structure, and preferences, either staff augmentation or project outsourcing likely represents a viable solution for product development or acceleration for your company.
 It’s important to note that these are not the only outsourcing models that exist, and companies often adopt multiple models of working with development partners depending on several variables including budget, timeframe, management availability, and more.
+For examples, companies that are developing enterprise software, both models can work.
 To learn more about the different software development outsourcing models, contact us.